projectcalico/calico/docs/source/ipv6.rst

      Proxy NDP to ensure that routes to all machines go via the compute host.

    - rather than using DHCPv6 to allocate IPv6 addresses, we allocate the IPv6
-     address directly to the container interface betfore we move it into the container.
+     address directly to the container interface before we move it into the container.

 -  BIRD6 runs between the compute hosts to distribute routes.